umb-hub/What-A-Capacity-Test/README.md

 In order to collect usefull data, containing knee and usable capacity point of work, it is needed to stress system untils its usable point.

-So preliminar tests will be conducted on highest level of each parameter, in order to individuate a test configuration that led to system errors.
+So preliminar tests will be conducted, on highest level of each parameter, to individuate a test configuration that led to system errors.